roaked/roaked.github.io/content/docs/1design/4mcomp/_index.md

 To calculate GJ, the torsional stiffness, simply multiply the torsion coefficient J by the shear modulus, typically around 76 GPa.

+**The End**

+The goals set for this torsion problem were achieved, acknowledging that the errors observed between the NX and Matlab outputs were not substantial, indicating acceptable results.